10 Best FOMO Marketing Examples You Don’t want to Miss

 Here’s an example from Levi,

-Levi has created a popup notification of its End Season Sale offers that help visitors to know about the seasonal sale offers and thus attracts new visitors to grab the discounted offer.
+Levi has created a popup notification of its End Season Sale offers that helps visitors to know about the seasonal sale offers and thus attracts new visitors to grab the discounted offer.

-It appeals to their targeted audience at a premium pricing.
+It appeals to its targeted audience at a premium price.

-When creating a FOMO, a time limit offer can open up your customer's wallet to make a purchase, and you get a new sale.
+When creating a FOMO, a Limited-time offer can open up your customer’s wallet to make a purchase, and you get a new sale.

 The easiest way is to offer an exclusive time-limited offer as Shopify does.
 Creating an offer for specific days, times, special occasions, or promotional purposes.
 Adding a simple timer or a specific date can create FOMO to make the deal hotter.